 In 2012, the Ledunfly family office was established to serve the personal business interests and philanthropic activities of Dona Bertarelli, her husband, Yann Guichard, and her three children, while shared Bertarelli family assets continue to be managed by Waypoint, led by her brother, Ernesto.

 As an investor, with assets in hospitality and real estate, she focuses on long-term value creation.
 She believes strongly in the power of business to do good for society, and drove the development of the family pharmaceutical business Serono’s philanthropy and educational programmes, when she served as Executive Director, Public and Professional Affairs from 1992 to 1997.

-A keen sportswoman and sailor, Dona Bertarelli co-founded Spindrift racing in 2011 alongside her husband, Yann Guichard, who is a renowned French skipper.
+A keen sportswoman and sailor, Dona Bertarelli co-founded Spindrift in 2011 alongside her husband, Yann Guichard, who is a renowned French skipper.
 Their elite team, based in Brittany, France, represents their combined passion for the sea, sailing and competition.
 Dona Bertarelli has won prestigious races and broken records both inshore and offshore, winning the Bol d’Or Mirabaud in 2010 and 2014.
 In the winter of 2015-16, she was helmsman-trimmer aboard Spindrift 2, the world’s largest maxi-trimaran, as the team attempted sailing’s ultimate challenge, the Jules Verne Trophy.
 Although the team narrowly missed beating the record, Dona became the fastest woman to sail around the world.

-Dona Bertarelli reveals the stark reality and determination behind Spindrift racing’s record attempt for the Jules Verne Trophy, through her log book, published as J’ai Osé in 2016.
+Dona Bertarelli reveals the stark reality and determination behind Spindrift’s record attempt for the Jules Verne Trophy, through her log book, published as J’ai Osé in 2016.

 The only woman on board among thirteen men, Dona Bertarelli reveals, in a deeply personal account taken from her log book, her experience of sailing the oceans aboard the world’s largest racing trimaran, Spindrift 2 – and how she become the fastest woman to sail around the world.